-/

-Course Mark: Theory Tests 70%

 Practicals 30%

-Examination: I x 2 hour paper

-Final Mark: Course Mark (40%) + Examination Mark (60%)

-SYLLABUS; Course Mark (40%) + Examination Mark (60%) the subject offering provides students with the managerial concepts (entrepreneurial) and ownership (entrepreneurial) principles required for a successful future in an industry.
+SYLLABUS; the subject offering provides students with the managerial concepts (entrepreneurial) and ownership (entrepreneurial) principles required for a successful future in an industry.

 Students will be introduced to the principles of business, and through case study analysis and real world examples, will learn how to apply these concepts to address problems and opportunities facing South Africa's job market.
-This programme is a multidisciplinary one and covers a range of business areas which includes business management, business ethics and sustainability, personal management, marketing and financial management.
+This programme is a multidisciplinary one and covers a range of business areas which includes business management, business ethics and sustainability, personal management.

+marketing and financial management.

-ENTREPRENEURSHIP & SMALL BUSINESS MANAGEMENT 2B (ESBM201) CONTACT TIME: Theory (4)
+ENTREPRENEURSHIP & SMALL BUSINESS MANAGEMENT 2B

-CONTACT TIMI E: Theory (4)

-ASSESSMENT

-Course Mark: Theory Tests 70%
+(ESBM201)

 Practicals 30%

-Examination: l x 2 hour paper

-Final Mark: Course Mark (40%) + Examination Mark (60%)

-SYLLABUS: Course Mark (40%) + Examination Mark (60%) Entrepreneurship is an essential survival tool in today's competitive business environment.
+SYLLABUS: Entrepreneurship is an essential survival tool in today's competitive business environment.
+Management and Entrepreneurship have an business environment.
 Management and Entrepreneurship have an impact on almost everything we see and do in today's world and are especially relevant in South Africa with the prevalence of small businesses.
 Students have the opportunity to take up an exciting career requiring talent and creativity as entrepreneurs (job makers).

 These modules introduce the wider context of the importance of good business management.
 Students will learn how businesses identify and get to know their target markets, and then how to manage products and people to build and maintain a sustainable business.
 A comprehensive approach to all aspects of business management is offered in the subject and allows students to explore the extensive scope of the business function.